MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 #### Real time communication

-For interoperability between bot and tab consider that the tab app and the bot backend are operating on the same server.
+For real time communication between bot and tab consider that the tab app and the bot backend are operating on the same server.
 However, the same could be applied if the servers are separate, such as through a micro-service architecture.

 Servers have a way of sending updates that the bot receives and routing it to the tab client using web sockets.
 There are other ways as well to route the updates, such as polling the server for updates repeatedly from the client.